deverstalmage/Parenthetical/src/building-a-blog-with-metalsmith-io.md

 After many hours of fiddling, I managed to order the plugins in a way that garnered accurate output in the /build directory.
 In many cases, calling one plugin before another would mangle the output.
 For instance, running the excerpt plugin after the markdown plugin won't work: the excerpt data isn't attached to the metalsmith object and no error is shown as to why.

 The actual plugin configuration is minimal and quite straight-forward.
-Most of the plugins offer either no configuration or minimal amounts; the default settings for the plugins are often the general usecase, and fit well with a static blog.
+Most of the plugins offer little to no configuration; the default settings for the plugins are often the general usecase, and fit well with a static blog.
 The plugin chain I am using for the blog is:

 ```javascript
 Metalsmith(__dirname)